 Several other public and agency comments focused on final design-related items such as turn lanes (number, locations, start/end points, etc.), intersection types (signalized, stop, roundabouts, etc.), bicycle and pedestrian lanes (separation, location, priority, etc.), and landscaping and aesthetics.
-UDOT will consider these comments as part of higher-level design for the concepts that are advanced through Level 2 screening to the Draft EIS.
-UDOT will evaluate these comments along with roadway needs, bicyclist and pedestrian needs, and safety needs for all users while trying to minimize impacts to adjacent properties and other resources.
+UDOT considered these comments as part of higher-level design for the concepts that are advanced through Level 2 screening for the Draft EIS.
+UDOT evaluated these comments along with roadway needs, bicyclist and pedestrian needs, and safety needs for all users while trying to minimize impacts to adjacent properties and other resources.